Itai Njanji ’11

 “I want to debunk the myth that Wooster only prepares kids to go to graduate school,” says Itai Njanji ’11.

 Consider it debunked.
-This math and computer science double major had accepted a job offer, as an application developer with Goldman Sachs in New York City, by October of his senior year, thanks in part to his three summers’ experience in Wooster’s Applied Mathematics Research Experience.
+This math and computer science double major had accepted a job offer, as an application developer with Goldman Sachs in New York City, by October of his senior year, thanks in part to his three summers’ experience in Wooster’s Applied Methods and Research Experience.

 Through AMRE, Njanji had the opportunity to develop computer models and software, conduct analysis, and present his findings for clients like Progressive Insurance and Prentke Romich, “using computer science to solve business problems.”
 The experience also prompted him to add computer science as a second major, along with math.